Gateways

 Available Gateways

-Solace Agent Mesh comes with two built-in gateway interfaces called REST Endpoint
+Solace Agent Mesh comes with several built-in gateway types:

 For more information about plugins and how to configure them, see Plugins.